wishwisdom/corda-docs-portal/content/en/platform/corda/4.0/enterprise/database-management.md

 large number of databases.
 It works by maintaining a list of applied changesets.
 A changeset can be something very simple like adding a new column to a table.
 It stores each executed changeset with columns like id, author, timestamp, description, md5 hash, etc in a table called `DATABASECHANGELOG`.
-This changelog table will be read every time a migration command is run to determine what change-sets need to be executed.
-It represents the “version” of the database (the sum of the executed change-sets at any point).
-Change-sets are scripts written in a supported format (xml, yml, sql), and should never be modified once they have been executed.
-Any necessary correction should be applied in a new change-set.
+This changelog table will be read every time a migration command is run to determine what changesets need to be executed.
+It represents the “version” of the database (the sum of the executed changesets at any point). changesets are scripts written in a supported format (xml, yml, sql), and should never be modified once they have been executed.
+Any necessary correction should be applied in a new changeset.

 For documentation around Liquibase see: [The Official website](http://www.liquibase.org) and [Tutorial](https://www.thoughts-on-java.org/database-migration-with-liquibase-getting-started).